yassin-abid/yassin-abid/README.md

 # 💫 About Me:
 I'm an engineering student passionate about bridging the gap between intelligent AI systems and robust web applications.
-From training machine learning models and building AI agents to developing full-stack platforms with Node.js and Angular, I love turning complex problems into<br><br>practical solutions.
-When I'm not coding, you'll find me sharpening my security skills in CTF competitions or tackling algorithmic challenges in Python.
+From training machine learning models and building AI agents to developing full-stack platforms with Node.js and Angular, I love turning complex problems into practical solutions.
+When I'm not coding, you'll find me sharpening my security skills in CTF competitions or tackling algorithmic challenges in Python with LeetCode.

 ## 🌐 Socials: